kollia/dbselftables/README.md

 $state->select("name", "Name");
 $state->select("country", "from Country");
 ```
-You see now in table State as second position the name of the country as 'Country', altough you defined
+You see now in table State as second position the name of the country as 'Country' (identif-column from table Country), altough you defined
 the FK in table as 'from Country'.
 This you see by updating row or by insert (clicking on button 'new Entry')

 > **Tipp:** for developing, it's a good choice to set after including 'st_pathdef.inc.php'